govtrack/django-registration-pv/README.txt

 an infrastructure for executing callback routines when a user follows a custom link sent to them in an email.
 See emailverification/README.txt for details.

+Utilities are also provided to manage bounced mail.

 Dependencies
 ------------